milliesolem/NahamCon-CTF-2020-Writeup/readme.md

 print()
 ```

 Running this file prints chunks of the flag, but eventually just stops with only a partial chunk of the flag visible.
-Looking at the functions, it quickly becomes apparent that `a` is a very crude implementation of a primality test; going through every number from 2 through `n` to check if they're divisible by `n`.
+Looking at the functions, it quickly becomes apparent that `a` is a very crude implementation of a primality test; going through every number from 2 through `n` to check if they divide `n`.
 This will obviously take a long time for numbers that are large primes or have large prime factors.
 On the [Wikipedia](https://en.wikipedia.org/wiki/Primality_test#Pseudocode) article about primality tests we find a bit more efficient algorithm:

 ```
 function is_prime(n)